oregonlooney/UO-RE-OpenAI-ConversationScript/README.md

 ## Instructions

-Add the script to the Razor Enhanced Script menu and add your own OpenAI API key, player names, and keywords.
+Add the script to the Razor Enhanced script menu and add your own OpenAI API key, player names, and keywords.

 ## Technical Details

 ### Razor Enhanced Plugin

-The script relies on the Razor Enhanced Plugin, providing a macro/scripting interface for Ultima Online.
+The script relies on the [Razor Enhanced Plugin](https://razorenhanced.github.io/), providing a macro/scripting interface for Ultima Online using IronPython 3.4.
 This allows the agent to process and respond to in-game conversations in real-time.

-### IronPython 3.4 Environment

 Due to the limitations of the IronPython 3.4 environment, the implementation does not utilize the standard OpenAI API libraries.
 Instead, the code leverages the .NET Framework's `System.Net.Http` namespace to handle HTTP requests and responses.
-Specifically, the `HttpClient` class is used to send and receive HTTP requests, `StringContent` encapsulates string content for the HTTP request body, and `AuthenticationHeaderValue` adds authentication information to the HTTP request.
-These classes are made accessible in IronPython using `clr.AddReference('System.Net.Http')`.

 ### Response Mechanism